 Taking care of, and setting out, these student supplies is an excellent task for student aides or to have a student work off the cost of a lost book.
 One day the baskets & buckets of supplies were out on tables when we had a faculty meeting, and my principal liked having them available for teachers, so she asked me to put them out for future meetings, too…and she’d cover the replenishment cost!

 In addition to those clipboards, there are a few other items teachers don’t need in their classrooms, but when they want them, I’m their one-stop-shop:

 - Sidewalk chalk – I find big buckets of assorted colors for a couple bucks at different stores, so I always keep 2 or 3 of them on hand.
 Invariably in late spring a teacher wants to take students outdoors for an unplanned drawing activity, so they come to the library knowing that their handy-dandy librarian will have the chalk they need!

 - Mirror – You know those hand-held mirrors with normal view on one side and close-up view on the other?
 Well, I’ve got one and it’s borrowed…all…the…time.

-- Specialty Staplers – I have 2 of these.
-One is a long-reach stapler for stapling in the center of a sheet of letter or legal paper.
-The other is a heavy-duty stapler for stapling up to 50 sheets of paper.
+- Specialty Staplers – I have 2 different ones: a long-reach stapler for stapling in the center of a sheet of letter or legal paper, the other a heavy-duty stapler for stapling up to 50 sheets of paper.
 I use the long-reach one quite a bit for the various library information booklets I create for teachers, aides, and volunteers.
 The biggest user of the heavy-duty one is the counselors!

 - Electric glue gun & glue – I can’t tell you how often during my first couple years I was asked if I had one, so finally I purchased 2 small ones.
 I discovered they’re also a great way to make quick binding repairs for books with loose covers!